 The stakeholder that goes around you.

 This is a tricky one and very similar to managing up.
 In my opinion, this is done in a two-pronged approach as well.
 First, you need to have a good dynamic with the project team so they will inform you when they are being pushed by someone else.
 Even if it’s still in line with your scope, you need to know that someone is interrupting.
 That means you need to thank them for informing you and not do something that puts them in hot water by speaking up.
 You want transparency, so you must act in a way that allows for that to happen.
 Second, you need to speak to the stakeholder.
-Explain that there are processes in place for a reason and that your purpose is to deliver a project that is in scope, on time and under budget and their involvement can risk those.
+Explain that there are processes in place for a reason and that your purpose is to deliver a project that is in scope, on time, and under budget and their involvement can risk those.
 Even those who are well-meaning can disrupt the flow of communication and then you might have one team trying to deliver two different things because there’s been mixed communication.
 That miscommunication will take time and potentially money to rectify.
 I do find that it’s more often someone is trying to help rather than taking over, but that doesn’t mean that protocol shouldn’t be followed.
 Usually, when you explain things simply and calmly, they get it.

 There are so many skills and qualities that make a Project Manager an excellent one.
-The key is to find the balance of leading and directing.
+The key is to find a balance between leading and directing.
 While the PM ultimately does not make the large decisions, they do create and craft the best options for the Board to make the right decisions.
 That in itself is leadership.
 Leadership is also solving and leading teams through situations that can de-rail a project like problematic team members and stakeholders.
 If a PM can do those things, they are definitely a leader, not an administrator.